Dodge Charger (2006): Charger Pursuit

 Chrysler had ceased manufacturing the W5A580 transmission at Kokomo-2 in August of 2018, but continued to install them in new Charger squads while there was still new inventory.
 In 2020, there was no V8-RWD Pursuit, just the V6-RWD and V8-AWD models.
 Production of the Pursuit was then paused when the W5A580 transmission inventory was used up.

-When production resumed in late 2021, the two Pursuit models reversed roles: the V6 now had AWD and also got the Durango's 850RE 8-spd automatic.
+When production resumed in late 2021, the two Pursuit models reversed roles: the V6 now had AWD and also got the Durango's 850RE 8-speed automatic.
 The V8-AWD model was dropped, but the V8-RWD reappeared, this time with the 8HP70.
 They kept these two models going through 2023.

 While the V6 was not as quick, it was very successful, as it offered far lower operating costs than the V8 cars - which have always required higher levels of maintenance and repair.

 The only other change of significance was the top speed of both cars electronically limited to 140 mph (down from 152 mph in the previous V8 cars), with the ability of a department to have the limit adjusted, downward only, at a dealer.

 Charger SRT Hellcat Redeye

 A heavily upgraded version of the Hellcat was introduced as the Hellcat Redeye for 2021.
 Like the Challenger Redeye, it is equipped with a supercharged 6.2L V8 rated at 797 hp and 707 lbft of torque, an increase of 90 hp and 57 lbft over the standard Hellcat motor.
-Other upgrades include reinforced ZF 8-speed automatic transmission, track-tuned suspension, torque reserve and 41-spline heavy-duty half-shafts, SRT power chiller, and after-run chiller.
+Other upgrades include a reinforced ZF 8-speed automatic transmission, track-tuned suspension, torque reserve and 41-spline heavy-duty half-shafts, SRT power chiller, and after-run chiller.

+2022

+For 2022, Dodge introduced the Jailbreak package for the SRT Hellcat Redeye Widebody, which allows customers to ignore traditional ordering restrictions and choose any combination of colors and trim finishes.

+2023

+For 2023, the Jailbreak package became available on all SRT Charger models.